 What is Tableau?

 Tableau is one of the top business intelligence and analytics tools as confirmed by none other than Gartner.
-The success story of Tableau is really inspirational.
+The success story of Tableau is inspirational.
 It is extensively used by organizations to make sense of data in a visually insightful format.
-Tableau can work with any kind of data be it structured, unstructured or semi-structured.
-Also, Tableau is able to connect with a lot of other tools, platforms like Hadoop, R Programming, and so on.
+Tableau can work with any kind of data be it structured, unstructured, or semi-structured.
+Also, Tableau can connect with a lot of other tools, and platforms like Hadoop, R Programming, and so on.
 You don’t need any technical knowledge to learn Tableau.

 Watch this video on What is Tableau 10?